National Committee for Intelligence Coordination

 The National Committee for Intelligence Coordination is the principal forum used by the Prime Minister of Bangladesh for matters of national security and coordination between intelligence agencies.
 Since its inception under Sheikh Hasina, the function of the council has been to advise and assist the prime minister on national security and foreign policies.

-The committee also serves as the prime minister's principal arm for coordination and integration of intelligence on foreign, defence, and internal security matters by bringing together the principal civilian and military intelligence outfits.
+The committee has also served as the prime minister's principal arm for coordination and integration of intelligence on foreign, defence, and internal security matters by bringing together the principal civilian and military intelligence outfits.
 The council has counterparts in the Joint Intelligence Committee of many other nations.

 History

-Bangladesh is situated near the infamous ―Golden Crescent and close to the ―Golden Triangle-located in Myanmar.
+Bangladesh is situated near the infamous Golden Crescent and close to the Golden Triangle, of which are both located in Myanmar.
 This makes it a transit point for the smuggling of heroin and illegal arms from Myanmar.
 From Bangladesh, one can easily reach Pakistan and Afghanistan.
 The close proximity of Bangladesh to Myanmar, Pakistan, Afghanistan and insurgency affected states of India also results in a high probability for Bangladesh to have complex security problems arising from terrorism.

-The last nail of the coffin that showed the lack of coordination between intelligence agencies was the disastrous mutiny in the Bangladesh Rifles (BDR) in 2009, in which the country lost 74 people, including 47 military officers.
+The last nail of the coffin that showed the lack of coordination between intelligence agencies was the disastrous mutiny in the Bangladesh Rifles (BDR) in 2009, in which the country had lost 74 people, including 47 military officers.
 Reform initiatives taken after the mutiny, which led to the creation of "National Committee for Intelligence Coordination".